pranansh-s/Otaku-Kun/README.md

 * Use the search bar to search for your favourite manga, if properly spelled you will be given a list of results to choose from.
 * After everything has loaded *(time varies for various internet connections)*, click on the card of the manga you want to download.
-* Then You can choose your required chapter to download and read offline, when needed.
+* Then you can choose the required chapter to download and read offline when needed.
 * Click on the **cogwheel** icon on the top left to change the download directory of the pdfs.

 * Refer to the images for more details